fiyero/NLTK_HP/README.md

-# Apply NLTK analysis on Harry Potter Series
+# Apply NLTK analysis on Harry Potter Series :smile:
 https://medium.com/@patrickhk/practice-ntlk-word2vec-pca-wordcloud-jieba-on-harry-potter-series-and-chinese-content-ca6f845b3293

 I will briefly demonstrate how to apply NLTK (Natural Language Toolkit) and Word2Vec to do some basic analysis on Harry Potter Series, then visualize the relation of word vectors by PCA/wordcloud.